matthewp/ocean/readme.md

 Web component HTML rendering that includes:

-* Rendering with [Declarative Shadow DOM](https://web.dev/declarative-shadow-dom/), requiring no JavaScript in the client.
+* Rendering to [Declarative Shadow DOM](https://web.dev/declarative-shadow-dom/), requiring no JavaScript in the client.
 * Automatic inclusion of the Declarative Shadow DOM polyfill for browsers without support.
 * Streaming HTML responses.
 * Compatibility with the most popular web component libraries (see a compatibility list below).